Manual Installation#

 1. Open Visual Studio Code and select the Extensions extensions tab on the left.

 2. Here search for Python, and download the extension.
-Make sure that it’s from Microsoft.
+Make sure that it is from Microsoft.

 ../../_images/macos-package-managed-python.png